Backbase/backbase.github.io/content/posts/unpublished/liquibase-as-an-init-container/post.md

 While using Liquibase as an init container in Kubernetes deployments, teams gain the ability to efficiently handle database schema changes even before the main app container kicks off.
 This strategy brings several advantages: it guarantees that database updates are consistently and reliably applied across all instances of the app, no matter the environment.
 Also, incorporating Liquibase into an init container promotes a cleaner separation of tasks and boosts the modularity of the app's design.
 By doing so, ensuring that initializing the database doesn't slow down or interfere with the app's startup process leads to a more reliable and manageable system.
 In essence, embracing Liquibase as an init container within Kubernetes offers a robust solution for managing database schemas, ultimately enhancing the scalability, reliability, and maintainability of containerized apps.

+Deploying [Liquibase as an init container in Kubernetes](https://www.liquibase.com/blog/using-liquibase-in-kubernetes) provides a crucial advantage: avoiding deadlocks, a big worry that led us to choose this method.
+Unlike situations where Liquibase processes can be easily stopped and restarted, Kubernetes works on a *"when in doubt, kill the process"* principle, which can cause issues if Liquibase processes end too soon, leading to stuck locks and problems with starting the application.
+While there are efforts to improve how Kubernetes handles stopped processes, it also offers other ways to smoothly add Liquibase into the application startup process.
+This issue is made more complex by Kubernetes wanting pods to start quickly, which is important for fixing any slow startup problems but can conflict with giving pods enough time for tasks like database migration.
+To solve this, it's recommended to use init containers in Kubernetes.
+By adding Liquibase as an init container alongside the main application container in a Pod, we ensure that database changes are made before the main application starts, reducing the risk of deadlocks and keeping the application running smoothly.

 ---

 ## **Integrating Liquibase**